Actual cash value

-In the property and casualty insurance industry, Actual Cash Value (ACV) is a method of valuing insured property, or the value computed by that method.
+In the property and casualty insurance industry, actual cash value (ACV) is a method of valuing insured property, or the value computed by that method.

-Actual Cash Value (ACV) is not equal to replacement cost value (RCV).
+Actual cash value (ACV) is not equal to replacement cost value (RCV).
 ACV is computed by subtracting depreciation from replacement cost.
 The depreciation is usually calculated by establishing a useful life of the item determining what percentage of that life remains.
-This percentage multiplied by the replacement cost equals the ACV.
+This percentage multiplied by the replacement cost equals the actual cash value.

-As an example: a man purchased a television set for $2,000 five years ago and it was destroyed in a hurricane.
-His insurance company says that all televisions have a useful life of 10 years.
-A similar television today costs $2,500.
-The destroyed television had 50% (5 years) of its life remaining.
-The ACV equals $2,500 (replacement cost) times 50% (useful life remaining) or $1,250.
+For instance, imagine a man bought a television set for $2,000 five years ago, which was destroyed in a hurricane.
+His insurance provider estimates that televisions typically have a useful life of 10 years.
+Today, a similar television would cost $2,500.
+The damaged television had 50% (5 years) of its life remaining.
+According to insurance calculations, the ACV is determined by multiplying the current replacement cost of $2,500 by the remaining useful life percentage of 50%, resulting in an ACV of $1,250.